 Coffee grounds are high in nitrogen, potassium, and magnesium, all of which are essential nutrients for plants.
 But can you use the ones with mold growing on them?

-In this guide, let's learn about the moldy coffee grounds and how you can use them for your indoor as well as outdoor plants.
+In this guide, let's learn about moldy coffee grounds and how you can use them for your indoor as well as outdoor plants.

 What Are Moldy Coffee Grounds?

 Moldy coffee grounds are precisely what they sound like: coffee grounds that have been infected by mold.
 This usually happens when you do not store them in a moisture-free environment, such as in an airtight container.

 As a result, the grounds can become a breeding ground for mold and other bacteria.
 But the good thing is you can still use them as fertilizers.

 Why Should I Use Moldy Coffee Grounds In The Garden?